alukosdev/ccsp/guidance/csa-top-threats.md

 ---

 !!!warning
-This page is currently being revised for the 2022 version of the CCSP.
+This page is currently being revised.
 !!!

 # CSA Top Threats